Your Face Sounds Familiar Kids (Philippine TV series) season 1

-The first season of Your Face Sounds Familiar Kids was a singing and impersonation competition for celebrity kids on ABS-CBN.
+The first season of Your Face Sounds Familiar Kids was a singing and impersonation competition for celebrity kids on ABS-CBN from January 7 to April 9, 2017, replacing Pinoy Boyband Superstar and was replaced by the first season of The Voice Teens.
 It is the first season of the kids version of the said competition.
 Gary Valenciano and Sharon Cuneta reprise their former duties, however this time, along with new jury Ogie Alcasid, who replaced Jed Madela for the third season.
 Billy Crawford also return as a host.

 After 14 weeks, Awra Briguela emerged as the winner, garnering 95.41% of the public's votes.

-YFSF Kids 1 returned to air on March 21, 2020.
+On March 21, 2020, the show aired re-runs in response to the Enhanced community quarantine in Luzon.
 However, the reruns were abruptly stopped after May 3, 2020, due to the temporary closure of ABS-CBN following the cease and desist order issued by the National Telecommunications Commission on account of its franchise expiration.

 Development

-On August 15, 2016, Crawford announced that it will return for a third season; which was later revealed as the Kids edition entitled Your Face Sounds Familiar Kids.
+On August 15, 2016, Crawford announced that it will return for a third season; which was later revealed as the Kids edition entitled Your Face Sounds Familiar Kids during the Isang Pamilya Tayo Ngayong Pasko: The ABS-CBN Christmas Trade Event in November 2016.